copyrite/LwotcMinimalText/XComGame.md

 * TODO: Duration?

 ## Bluescreen Knives
-+2 Pierce with throwing knives.
++2 pierce with throwing knives.
 Your throwing knife attacks disorient robotic units on hit.

 ## Body Shield
 Give an enemy in sight -20 aim against you and -50 crit against you.